 The BENJAMIN CLERICAL and PROFESSIONAL OVER or UNDER COAT, from 30s.
-The ALBERT LONG FROCK or OVER COAT, from 35s. to 55s.
-The EEVER-SIBLE WAISTCOAT, buttoning four different sides, 14s.
-The TWO GUINEA DRESS and FROCK COATS, the GUINEA DRESS TROUSERS, and the HALF-GUINEA WAISTCOATS.--N.B.
+The ALBERT LONG FROCK OR OVER COAT, from 35s. to 55s.
+The REVERSIBLE WAISTCOAT, buttoning four different sides, 14s.
+The TWO GUINEA DRESS and FROCK COATS, the GUINEA DRESS TROUSERS, and the HALF-GUINEA WAISTCOATS.-N.B.
 A perfect fit guaranteed.

-HE DESIDERATUM.-It is a singular but notorious fact, that in this age of competition a gen-1. notorious fact, that in this age of competition a gen-tlemanly Dress Coat cannot be obtained without paying an exorbitant price.
-The advertizers, bond fide West-end Tailors of extensive practice, intend honestly to furnish that desideratum, viz., a DRESS or FROCK COAT, possessing that fine silky appearance, durability, and superior style so peculiar to the high-priced garment worn by the British aristocracy, at the very moderate charge of 23 guineas, cash.
-Cash payments and a large trade solely enabling them to do it do it.
+THE DESIDERATUM.-It is a singular but notorious fact, that in this age of competition a gentlemanly Dress Coat cannot be obtained without paying an exorbitant price.
+The advertizers, bond fide West-end Tailors of extensive practice, intend honestly to furnish that desideratum, viz., a DRESS or FROCK COAT, possessing that fine silky appearance, durability, and superior style so peculiar to the high-priced garment worn by the British aristocracy, at the very moderate charge of 21 guineas, cash.
+Cash payments and a large trade solely enabling them to do it.